What Are Pellet Grills?

 Pellet Smokers

 Wood pellet smokers perform the same function as traditional stand-alone smokers but require less monitoring.
-They are heated with wood pellets fed from a hopper, just like pellet grills, and have a temperature control for long, slow smoking.
-The best pellet smokers for entertaining have multiple racks with lots of surface area for accommodating large racks of ribs, chickens and turkeys, and side dishes.
+They're heated with wood pellets fed from a hopper, just like pellet grills, and have a temperature control for long, slow smoking.
+The best pellet smokers for entertaining have multiple racks with lots of surface area for accommodating large racks of ribs, chickens, turkeys, cold smoking cheese and side dishes.

 Using Wood Pellets